Celebration Capitalism and the Olympic Games

 "In Celebration Capitalism and the Olympic Games, Jules Boykoff builds an innovative theory upon a sturdy political-economic foundation.
 An economic system based on competition and greed distorts all our activities, often making them ugly shadows of what they could have been.
 Anyone who wants to understand how capitalism has sullied Olympic sports must read this book, written by a former Olympic athlete turned political science professor who loves sports but is willing to challenge what is being done to them." – Robin Hahnel, Professor of Economics at Portland State University, author Of the People, By the People: The Case for a Participatory Economy and The ABCs of Political Economy.

 "Boykoff (Pacific Univ.) argues that the Olympics have become a spectacle of "celebration capitalism," a "public-private partnership" in which the taxpayers assume the risk and wealthy capitalists reap the rewards.
-Boykoff focuses on the last four Olympics (Athens, Beijing, Vancouver, and London).
-A pattern emerges: Olympic bidders lowball the costs of the holding the games while emphasizing the benefits to the host cities.
+Boykoff focuses on the last four Olympics (Athens, Beijing, Vancouver, and London.
 Summing Up: Recommended." – J. F. Kraus, Wagner College in CHOICE

 "This short book demands reconsideration of our understanding of contemporary mega-events, including the Olympics, and poses major challenges to historians.
-Other readers will no doubt find other challenges; that you will do so is a sign of this book's importance, openness and richness - characteristics that allow it to open new areas of research and debate and attests to its significance in our field." - Malcolm Maclean, Sport in History
+Other readers will no doubt find other challenges; that you will do so is a sign of this book’s importance, openness and richness – characteristics that allow it to open new areas of research and debate and attests to its significance in our field." – Malcolm MacLean, University of Gloucestershire, published in the Sport in History journal